Home

 8 min read

-For GB News’s funders, £130 million is a small price to pay for vast influence
+For GB News’s funders, a £130m loss is a small price to pay for vast influence

 The channel of “reactionary rage bait” has just released its latest accounts, which are yet another demonstration that there’s no shortage of funds on the right of British politics, argues Sam Bright